- 1 cup butter, melted

-- 54 maraschino cherries (about two 10-ounce jars), patted dry
+- 54 maraschino cherries, patted dry (about two 10-ounce jars)

-- 1 pound milk chocolate candy coating, melted
+- 1 pound milk chocolate candy coating, chopped

 - In a large bowl, combine butter and milk.
 Gradually beat in confectioners' sugar until a smooth dough is formed.
 Divide in half; cover with plastic wrap.

-- For bonbons, stir cookie crumbs into one portion of dough.
+- For bonbons, stir cookie crumbs into one portion.
 Shape into 1-in. balls.
-Dip into white candy coating; allow excess to drip off.
-Place on waxed paper-lined baking sheets.
+In a microwave-safe bowl or heavy saucepan, melt white candy coating; stir until smooth.
+Dip balls in candy coating, allowing excess to drip off; place on waxed paper-lined baking sheets.
 Chill until firm.